amidaware/trmm-docs/docs/install_server.md

 ### Minimum Requirements

-A fresh linux VM running either Debian 11 or Ubuntu 20.04 LTS with **4GB RAM** on x64 architecture.
+A fresh Linux VM running either Debian 11 or Ubuntu 20.04 LTS with **4GB RAM** on x64 architecture.

 !!!warning
     The provided install script assumes a fresh server with no software installed on it.
 Attempting to run it on an existing server with other services **will** break things and the install will fail.